Schäffer affair: Dispatch of the expedition

 A mission from New Archangel was organized and sent to the Hawaiian Kingdom in October.
 The former physician of the RAC ship Suvorov, Georg Anton Schäffer, was appointed to command likely due to Baranov simply having no one else eligible at the time.
 His most able officers at the time were working at RAC posts on Kodiak Island and Fort Ross in Alta California.
 He instructed Schäffer to present himself as a harmless explorer and obtain Kamehameha's favor, keeping his actual commission secret until then.
 After courting the monarch, Schäffer was to demand the restitution of the goods taken from the Bering or comparable compensation in sandalwood.
 If this business proceeded smoothly, Schäffer was to seek Kamehameha's patent for a monopoly in sandalwood trading.
 In a letter addressed to Kamehameha, Baranov warned of military intervention against Kaumalii if compensation for lost company goods didn't occur.
 "If Kaumualii does not satisfy our just demands... with your permission, I shall treat him as an enemy."

 Schäffer reached the Kingdom on board the Isabella in the beginning of November.
 What happened between Kamehameha and Schäffer is known only through Schaffer's own unreliable narrative.
 Americans that had prominent influence with Kamehameha, especially John Young, believed Schäffer's "naturalist" persona was merely a cover.
 According to Schäffer these men made Kamehameha display outright anti-Russian sentiment.
-However, through medical services to the king and queen Ka'ahumanu, Schäffer was able to regain Kamehameha's good disposition by December.
+Through medical services to the king and queen Ka'ahumanu, Schäffer was able to regain Kamehameha's good disposition by December.
 Queen Ka'ahumanu and her brother soon sold him parcels of land and permission to set up trading stations.
 Schäffer soon began an exploration of the Hawaiian islands, during which time he claimed his travels were interrupted by attempts made against his life by Americans.
 Afterwards he began to reside on Oahu, where he planted maize, tobacco and watermelons among other plants.